-Jon "Nic" Querolo '16 has begun a new job as economic associate producer in the Washington DC office of Japan's national broadcast service, NHK, where he'll be assisting their correspondent in covering all economic news in D.C., including breaking news and daily coverage of the Treasury, the Federal Reserve and the IMF.
+Jon "Nic" Querolo '16 will be pursuing a masters of financial journalism at Columbia University.
+He previously worked as a producer in the DC Bureau of Japan's public television station, NHK, where he covered breaking news and economic policy.
 Nic graduated with a self-designed major in Japanese Studies and a second major in Finance and Business Administration.
 He spent his sophomore year in Tokyo studying at W&M's partner institution, Keio University.

 Shumin "Yuffie" Gong '16 completed her studies in January and headed back to Tokyo, where she has taken a job with Goldman Sachs.
 A Finance major and a Japanese Studies minor, Yuffie should be well-prepared for the job.
 She also spent the summer of her Junior year in Tokyo on a very rewarding William & Mary internship with Canon Corp. (you can read about her experience here).
 She found her new job through the Japanese-English bilingual Career Forum, an excellent resource for graduating students, held annually in Boston in November.

 David Ranzini '12 has been accepted to the bilingual Masters Program in Laws at Kyushu University, in Japan.
 David previously spent three years after graduation with the JET program, working in Akita (where he won his town's "Dialect Speech Contest"!).
 He also spent a summer in Akita on W&M's study-abroad program with Akita International University (2015).